 Transportation Information and Addresses

-Are you providing shuttle service for your wedding party (or all of your guests)?
+Are you providing a shuttle service for your wedding party (or all of your guests)?
 Include what time transportation will be arriving and departing.
 If they'll be driving themselves or taking a cab, also make sure to include the addresses of your venue(s) and any parking information they'll need to know.

 Important Phone Numbers

 You won't want your wedding party or family members calling you with questions the morning of your wedding!
 Instead, provide them with contact information for your wedding planner or coordinator, the maid of honor and best man, and your parents (in that order).
 Your planner should be able to answer pretty much any question; however, if they really need to get in touch with you, it should be through your MOH or your mom instead of by texting you directly.